-3 Morphological Processing, Connected Components, and Segmentation
+3 Morphological Processing, Edge Detection, and Connected Components

 3.1 Introduction to Mathematical Morphology